BlueByteSystemsInc/PDMShell/src/faq.md

 ## How Do I Install Or Update PDMShell?

-Use [Install or Update](howtoinstall.md).
+Use [PDMShell standalone installation](howtoinstall.md).
 For updates, uninstall the existing version first, then install the latest version.

 Do not install a new version over the installed version unless the installation article specifically says that workflow is supported.